Mike Zunino Player Props: Guardians vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.80 team ERA ranks 21st among all league pitching staffs.
+- The Nationals have the 22nd-ranked team ERA across all league pitching staffs (4.88).

-- Nationals pitchers combine to rank 22nd in baseball in home runs allowed (20 total, 1.4 per game).
+- Nationals pitchers combine to surrender 21 total home runs at a clip of 1.4 per game (to rank 22nd in baseball).

-- Kuhl (0-0) makes the start for the Nationals, his third of the season.
+- Corbin (1-2 with a 7.71 ERA and nine strikeouts in 14 2/3 innings pitched) gets the start for the Nationals, his fourth of the season.

-- The righty last appeared on Sunday against the Colorado Rockies, when he threw five innings, allowing five earned runs while giving up six hits.
+- The left-hander's most recent appearance came on Tuesday against the Los Angeles Angels, when he tossed five innings, surrendering four earned runs while giving up seven hits.

+- In three games this season, the 33-year-old has put up an ERA of 7.71, with 5.8 strikeouts per nine innings.
+Opponents are batting .375 against him.

 © 2023 Data Skrive.
 All rights reserved.